How do I get a copy of my deed, or tax documents?

 "This service is not affiliated with the County in which your deed is filed.
 It is not affiliated with any government agency.
 This offer serves as a solicitation for services and not to be interpreted as a bill due.
 This service is not approved nor endorsed by any governmental agency.
 You are under no obligation to pay the amount stated unless you want the report."

-Your parcel information is a public record.
-You are entitled to your tax information by contacting the Treasurer's Office Directly.
+Additionally, your parcel information is a public record.
+You are entitled to your tax information by contacting the Treasurer's office directly.

-If an owner buys back their real property after a County Foreclosure, the County will file the deed in the County Clerk's Office automatically, and then afterward, mail the original to the prior owner/buyer about 2 weeks later.
-We have no added fees beyond our regular buyback fees (which are already part of the buyback payment) in order to send to you the original deed.
+If an owner buys back their real property after a County Foreclosure, the County will record the deed in the County Clerk's office automatically, and then afterward, mail the original to the prior owner/buyer about two weeks later.
+There are no added fees beyond our regular buyback fees (which are already part of the buyback payment) in order to send to you the original deed.

 You do not need a 'third party facilitator' to receive your deed.